Space opera in Scientology: Narratives and civilizations

-Hubbard also taught that, upon the deaths of humans, thetans continued to "implant stations", including locations on planets near Earth, where their memories were erased and new memories emplaced.
-On grounds that some "implant stations" were better than others, Hubbard advised his followers to avoid the one on Venus.
+Hubbard also taught that, upon the deaths of humans, thetans continued to "implant stations", including locations on planets near Earth, where their memories were erased, and new memories emplaced.
+On the grounds that some "implant stations" were better than others, Hubbard advised his followers to avoid the one on Venus.
 After passing an implant station, he taught, the thetan returned to Earth, where it was incarnated.
 Hubbard taught the Christian concept of heaven was based on a physical location on another planet, which he claimed to have visited.
-He compared its appearance to Busch Gardens in Pasadena, California, (actual location Van Nuys, California), and noted it contained effigies of characters from the New Testament.
+He compared its appearance to Busch Gardens in Pasadena, California (the actual gardens, which closed in 1937 and inspired the name of the later chain of theme parks), and noted it contained effigies of characters from the New Testament.
 Over time, he recalled, the location fell into disrepair.
 A town nearby contained an implant station, to which thetans were convinced to return.

 Another significant encounter in Hubbard's narrative occurred when a large group of planets formed the Marcab Confederacy, described as in search of slaves, and called a "decadent" society.
 The author related that this civilization caused a significant implant upon their encounter with thetans.

-Hubbard discussed the history of human civilizations on Earth, and the lives of ancient sea monsters and fish people, as well.
+Hubbard discussed the history of human civilizations on Earth and the lives of ancient sea monsters and fish people as well.
 He also said humans could recover memories of previous lives, such as the experiences of clams and Neanderthals.
 In his mythos, Atlantis was a completely electronic civilization, whose inhabitants possessed disintegration technology; in contrast, Earth was invaded by multiple groups around 1200 BCE, including the "fifth invader force from Martian Command" against the "fourth invasion force from Space Command" in battle.

-On premise that thetans are forced to believe various faulty ideas, the church teaches that their courses allow "theta beings" to be freed from these beliefs and regain their former abilities.
-Committed Scientologists pursue courses and procedures offered by the church in the hope of gaining freedom and enlightenment, allegedly permitting travel around the Solar System.
+On the premise that thetans are forced to believe various faulty ideas, the Church teaches that their courses allow "theta beings" to be freed from these beliefs and regain their former abilities.
+Committed Scientologists pursue courses and procedures offered by the Church in the hope of gaining freedom and enlightenment, allegedly permitting travel around the Solar System.
 The author referred to the process of a thetan leaving its human body as "exteriorization", which he said allowed for space travel.
 Urban notes that this is similar to Aleister Crowley's teachings of astral projection, although he adds that Hubbard did not use that term.